openspending-archive/openspending-wordpress-plugin/README.md

 2. Go to your admin panel, navigate to plugins, find OpenSpending and activate it.

-### Non-standard WordPress setup?

-If you have set WordPress up a bit differently, e.g. placed the wp-content directory someplace else you might have to help the plugin find *wp-load.php*.

-In the file:

-    wp-content/plugins/openspending/code/load-wordpress.php

-you will need to uncomment a line saying:

-    // define('WP_LOAD_PATH', '/path/to/wp-load.php');

-and put in the absolute path to wp-load.php

-This is only if you've done something special to your WordPress setup!

 ## How to Use

 The OpenSpending WordPress plugin operates using the standard WordPress *shortcodes*, namely: